 - wide-mouthed bottle or vase

-- all the tools children have used so far: cups, containers, sponges, bottles, basters, plastic tubes, funnels, plastic bags, etc.
+- cups, containers, sponges, bottles, basters, plastic tubes, funnels, plastic bags, etc.

 Key Science Concepts

 - Water takes the shape of its container.

 - You can use lots of different objects to move water.

 Encourage children to use words related to water such as pour, flow, splash, drip, stir, squirt, spill, leak, and the names of objects for moving water like container, baster, tube, funnel, strainer, and colander, along with science process words such as observe, compare, same, different, change, test, and predict.

 - Tell them that the goal of this activity is to find as many ways as they can to move water from a large container that’s at one end of the water table to a wide-mouthed bottle that’s at the other end.
 (If you’re using tubs instead of a water table, position the two tubs at different ends of a room.
 Better yet, do this activity outside to avoid spills.)